circularsquare/121poker/poker/README.md

-# README
+# 121poker

-run "rails server" to start! website will be on localhost:3000
+project for cs121!

+play poker with your friends.

+currently in early development, clone and run with "rails server".

+Michael Giordano
+Natalia Orbach-Mandel
+Andrew Chen

 dependencies are rails, squib